 C Hank Severeid was an MVP candidate for the St. Louis Browns in 1924, but was relegated to part-time status and then traded to the Nats in 1925, making the postseason for the first time.
 He would end his career, ironically, as a reserve catcher for the Yankees in 1926, winning his second AL pennant in a row, and when their starting catcher Pat Collins went down, caught all 7 games against the Cardinals in the 1926 World Series.
 In the final at bat of his career, in Game 7 at Yankee Stadium, he doubled in a run in the 6th inning to pull the Yanks to within 3-2, but the scoring would end there, thanks to Grover Cleveland Alexander’s celebrated relief appearance later in the game (came in to strike out Lazzeri with the bases loaded in the 7th, and got the save when Babe Ruth inexplicably tried to steal second with 2 outs in the bottom of the 9th), and the Yanks would lose the game and the series, and Severeid never got a World Series ring.

-And as for Dick Nallin, he was only one of two umpires in MLB history to be behind the plate for two no-hitters in the same month (in 1917), and was also the home plate umpire for Ty Cobb’s last game in 1928.
+And as for Dick Nallin, he was only one of three umpires in MLB history to be behind the plate for two no-hitters in the same month, and they happened to be on back-to-back days (May 5th and 6th, 1917), umpired in two World Series, and was also the home plate umpire for Ty Cobb’s final game, on September 11, 1928 (not a strikeout though, he popped to short).